Updated: Friday, Oct. 16, 2020

 Academic support services through the Center for Student Success including advising, tutoring, and career services, as well as services to accommodate students with disabilities, will remain available throughout the semester in a combination of in-person and virtual sessions, which students can access at any time.

 Students who have questions regarding their course schedule are encouraged to contact their department chair, academic advisor, or school dean.
+Students are encouraged to log in to WebAdvisor to check their course schedules and delivery modalities.

 For more information on services available to students, please visit Academic Support Services and the Center for Student Success.
 The Department of Disability Services for Students can be contacted at 732-571-3460 or email@example.com.